acookoz/themanmountain.github.io/_posts/2017-04-19-first_look_at_abapgit.md

 I had my first opportunity to take a look at ABAPGit today and although it was not a win for the particular task I had to do, it made me excited to think about the future of ABAP development.

+A good implementation of Git for an ABAP stack is a potential solution to a major problem with past ABAP development - lack of ability to collaborate outside of the system and/or produce software as open source.
+This is a problem the [SAPLink][saplink] project previously tried to resolve, and ABAPGit is a way to bring this concept to territory that is more familiar to developers outside of the SAP eco bubble.

 A client has several web apps written in [AngularJS][angular], embedded in a BSP and hosted on a Netweaver Gateway ABAP Stack.
 The front end UI is served to the public via [Microsoft Threat Management Gateway][tmg] which is acted as a reverse proxy.
 The apps communicate via Gateway OData services to ERP.